 Suzanne Kaplan represents plaintiffs in defective medical device, dangerous prescription drug and medical malpractice cases involving serious injuries or death.
-She also works on behalf of plaintiffs in complex civil litigation involving pharmacy liability (misfilled prescriptions), aviation law, product liability, personal injury and commercial disputes.
+She also works on behalf of plaintiffs in complex civil litigation involving pharmacy liability (misfilled prescriptions), aviation law, products liability, personal injury and commercial disputes.
+Suzanne has been selected for inclusion in Super Lawyers – Rising Stars (2013-2014).

 DePuy ASR and Pinnacle cases – Defective Hip Implants